 - Grate the cheese, and crumble the feta.
 Melt the butter.
 Set aside.150 grams feta, 120 grams mild Edam, 75 grams melted butter

 - Cook the spinach until just welted.
 This can be done on the stovetop, or place the spinach in a colander and pour about 750mL of boiling water over the spinach.
 Once the spinach has cooled, squeeze most of the liquid out, and dice the spinach.120 grams baby spinach

-- In a large mixing bowl, whisk together the flour, herbs, cornstarch and baking powder.300 grams flour,50 grams cornstarch,3 teaspoons baking powder,3 teaspoons dried mixed herbs
+- In a large mixing bowl, whisk together the flour, herbs, cornstarch and baking powder.300 grams plain flour, 50 grams cornstarch, 3 teaspoons baking powder, 3 teaspoons dried mixed herbs

-- Whisk together the eggs, milk, yoghurt and melted butter.2 eggs,140 grams Greek yoghurt,250 grams milk
+- Whisk together the eggs, milk, yoghurt and melted butter.2 eggs, 140 grams Greek yogurt, 250 grams milk

 - Pour the wet ingredients over the dry ingredients and mix until just combined.

 - Divide the muffin batter between the cupcake liners and top with the remaining cheese.